Health confirms seventh case of monkeypox in the country

 Monkeypox is a disease caused by a virus and transmitted by close or intimate contact with an infected person with skin lesions.
 According to the State Department of Health, contact can be through a hug, kiss, massage, sexual intercourse or respiratory secretions.
 Transmission also occurs by contact with objects, fabrics (clothes, bedding or towels) and surfaces that have been used by the patient.

-There is no specific treatment, but in general, the conditions of monkeypox are mild and require care and observation of the lesions.
+There is no specific treatment, but, in general, the clinical pictures are mild and require care and observation of the lesions.
 The greatest risk of worsening occurs, in general, for immunosuppressed people with HIV/AIDS, leukemia, lymphoma, metastasis, transplant recipients, people with autoimmune diseases, pregnant women, lactating women and children under 8 years of age.